 More than 500,000 visitors typically attend ArtPrize in any given year.
 That makes it the world’s most attended public art event, according to The Art Newspaper.

-Who won ArtPrize Grand Rapids 2021?
+Who won at ArtPrize 2022?